Modelling multiwavelength afterglows of the VHE-GRB population: Data acquisition and analysis

 \subsection{Multiwavelength afterglow SEDs}

-{See {Appendix}~\ref{sec:appB_MCMC} for a detailed discussion of how we have used \textsc{naima} to fit and select the best-fit model to the multiwavelength observations, as well as the diagnostic plots for each GRB studied in this paper.} {The results of the best-fit parameters for each GRB in the case of ISM and wind are compiled in Table~\ref{tab:bestfit_params}.}
+{See {Appendix}~\ref{sec:appB_MCMC} for a detailed discussion of how we have used \textsc{naima} to fit and select the best-fit model to the multiwavelength observations, as well as the diagnostic plots for each GRB studied in this paper.} {The results of the best-fit parameters for each GRB in the case of ISM and wind are compiled in Tables~\ref{tab:bestfit_params} and ~\ref{tab:BIC_values}.} Since \textsc{naima} does not include a reverse shock component, which could be important during the very early afterglow phase, we do not use data from the epochs that are too close to the prompt emission.
+Furthermore, we only use spectral data available in the literature for our modelling, and not the light curve data.
+This is because conversion of data from light curves to spectra is non-trivial.